The following provides assignment policies for various categories of students or living arrangements.

 Students who enter Columbia as first-year students in the 3-2 SEAS program are guaranteed housing for 10 semesters.
 Students admitted into other authorized five-year programs, such as 4-1 SEAS or ASP, are also guaranteed housing for ten semesters.
 They are invited to participate in Room Selection for their final year.
 They will have a point value of 30 during both the fourth and fifth year.
 Not all five-year programs are guaranteed housing, so verify ahead of time.

 Students who study abroad for one or two semesters under a program approved by their respective schools and who pay tuition to Columbia are guaranteed housing upon their return.
-Students participating in an approved study abroad program in the spring semester must register and select housing online or designate a proxy to act on their behalf during In-Person Group Selection.
+Students participating in an approved study abroad program in the spring semester must register and participate in Room Selection by joining or group or individually.
 Students who plan to study abroad in the fall semester must register for Room Selection as study abroad.
 They may not select a room during Room Selection during the spring preceding their semester abroad.
 However, their time away counts toward their eight- or ten-semester eligibility as described above.

 Students who move into a privately-owned brownstone or other residence are no longer guaranteed housing with the exception of ADP.
 ADP students will sign a Columbia Housing contract and an ADP contract for their residency in the brownstones and may participate in Room Selection, including making swaps and transfers in accordance with stated rules.